chrisdunnbirch/storybook-sandbox/README.md

 `yarn storybook` shows an eslint warning for react-hooks/rules-of-hooks on initial load.

-When a `.stories.js` file with a hook is edited and saved storybook will hot reload with the same eslint warning.
+When a `.stories.js` file with a hook is edited and saved storybook will hot reload with the same eslint-loader warning in the background (terminal).

-When any other `.stories.js` file or any normal React component that is imported in to any story is edited and saved, storybook will hot reload with an eslint error.
+When any other `.stories.js` file or any normal React component that is imported in to any story is edited and saved, storybook will hot reload with an eslint-loader error (terminal & preview).

 ## Test